Swivel-Finance/ubiquitous-language/README.md

 Obviously our implementation of Signature and Components are tightly coupled to the EIP-712 standard.

 ### Valid
-An Order is only valid if non-cancelled, non-expired, not-filled and passing signature validation.
+An Order is only valid if non-cancelled, non-expired, not-fully-filled and passing signature validation.

 ## Agreement
 An Entity, stored on chain, with the following properties: